vinegarhq/vinegarhq.github.io/src/Configuration/index.md

 * When using DXVK, ensure that the renderer is `"D3D11"`, otherwise Roblox will not utilize DXVK.
 * `app` in `[app.fflags]` or `[app.env]`, should be renamed to `player` or `studio`, eg. `[player.fflags]`.
 * `DFIntTaskSchedulerTargetFps` is set to `640` by default for Player; if you also want to change the FPS limit you may set the FFlag's value to your requested limit (eg. `30`)
+* If you're using the Flatpak, ensure that the path of the `wineroot` configuration option is allowed access from the Flatpak, as if it is a path outside of `~/.var/app/io.github.vinegarhq.Vinegar` Vinegar won't be able to access the directory: `flatpak override --user --filesystem=/path/to/wineroot`

 ### Example configuration
 ```toml